keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

                 url: "https://www.example.com/yourscript.js"
       ```

-      Note that the file referenced is actually JavaScript,
-      which is essentially the same as a Deno script.

     * **functionRef** -- Execute another `KeptnTaskDefinition` that has been defined.
       Populate this field with the value of the `name` field
       for the `KeptnTaskDefinition` to be called.